MWC19 Los Angeles – GSMA RCS Business Messaging Awareness Lab #27

 Pedro Andrade is Head of New Product Development at WIT Software.
 He has been managing several projects for mobile operators in the chatbots business, being responsible to deliver new solutions to this market, in areas like customer service, enterprise productivity and conversational commerce.

-Senior Director of Enterprise Solutions Marketing, Mavenir
+Sr. Director of Business Mobility Solutions Marketing, Mavenir

-Carlos Aragón holds a bachelor’s degree in telecommunications engineering from Universidad Politécnica de Madrid.
+Carlos Aragon holds a bachelor’s degree in telecommunications engineering from Universidad Politécnica de Madrid.

 SVP of People, Zipwhip